truenas/documentation/content/SCALE/GettingStarted/Configure/FirstTimeLogin.md

 {{< /expand >}}

-{{< expand "Upgrading from SCALE Early Releases" "v" >}}
+{{< expand "Upgrading from TrueNAS Early Releases" "v" >}}
-Early releases of SCALE (Angelfish and pre-22.12.3 Bluefin release) use the root user credentials to log into the system.
+Early Linux-based releases of TrueNAS (Angelfish and pre-22.12.3 Bluefin release) use the root user credentials to log into the system.
 After upgrading from an earlier release, use the existing root user credentials to log into SCALE.
 {{< include file="/static/includes/CreateAdminDisableRoot.md" >}}
 {{< /expand >}}

-{{< expand "Migrating/Upgrading from CORE to SCALE" "v" >}}
+{{< expand "Migrating/Upgrading from FreeBSD- to Linux-based TrueNAS Versions" "v" >}}

 {{< enterprise >}}
 Customers with a TrueNAS Enterprise High Availability (HA) system should review [Migration Preparation]({{< relref "MigratePrep.md" >}}), [Enterprise HA Migrations]({{< relref "MigrateCOREHAToSCALEHA.md" >}}), and consult with iXsystems Support prior to migrating from TrueNAS CORE to SCALE.
 {{< /enterprise >}}
 For non-HA systems, there are two possible scenarios when migrating from CORE to SCALE:

-* Clean installing SCALE using the <file>iso</file> file and then uploading the CORE configuration file.
+* Clean installing TrueNAS using the <file>iso</file> file and then uploading the CORE configuration file.
 * Using the CORE **Update** UI option to upgrade to SCALE.

-If performing a clean install using the SCALE <file>iso</file> file, after installing SCALE and uploading the CORE configuration file, your SCALE network settings get overwritten by the CORE config file uploaded so you cannot use the new IP address and admin user to access to the web UI.
+If performing a clean install using the TrueNAS <file>iso</file> file, after installing TrueNAS and uploading the configuration file, your network settings get overwritten by the config file, so you cannot use the new IP address and admin user to access to the web UI.
-Use the CORE IP address and root credentials to access the UI.
+Use the previous address and root credentials to access the UI.
-See [Migrating CORE to SCALE]({{< relref "MigratingFromCORE.md" >}}) for instructions on recovering the new network settings and access to the UI, and recreating the administrator account.
+See [TrueNAS Migrations]({{< relref "MigratingFromCORE.md" >}}) for instructions on recovering the new network settings and access to the UI, and recreating the administrator account.

-If using the CORE **Update** UI option, log into SCALE with the CORE root user credentials.
+If using the **Update** UI option, log into TrueNAS with the existing root user credentials.
 {{< include file="/static/includes/CreateAdminDisableRoot.md" >}}
 {{< /expand >}}

 ### Logging In as Truenas_Admin
-After setting up the truenas_admin user from one of the scenarios documented above, enter **truenas_admin** and the password to log into SCALE.
+After setting up the truenas_admin user from one of the scenarios documented above, enter **truenas_admin** and the password to log in.

 {{< trueimage src="/images/SCALE/Login/LoginScreenSCALE.png" alt="TrueNAS Login Screen" id="TrueNAS Login Screen" >}}